 The nuts produced by these trees are eaten by animals such as woodpeckers, foxes, and squirrels1,4.
 The leaves of the tree are sometimes eaten by deer5.
 Eastern screech-owls use the limbs of black walnut trees for roosting8.

 Black walnut wood is used for furniture and cabinets because it is durable and has an appealing dark color6.
 The logs are used for veneer6.

 Maggots, walnut weevils, and codling moths all pose threats to the walnuts produced by the tree5.
 European canker is a fungus that will spread infection through a black walnut tree and eventually kill it5.
 Walnut caterpillars and fall webworms will eat black walnut leaves from summer to fall5.
 Aphids and plant lice will suck juice from leaves and leave a residue behind that can turn black and kill the leaves5.

 - Black walnut trees produce a chemical compound called juglone in their fruit, leaves, and branches.
 The substance is excreted from the roots into the soil to kill surrounding susceptible plants, such as azaleas, tomatoes, potatoes, and peppers7.
 However, some plants can thrive when in contact with the juglone compound¹.
-Black walnuts have the highest concentration of juglone of all walnut trees7.

 - The walnut shells were used during WWII to clean airplane pistons².
 The idea was then transferred to the automobile industry to deburr gears².

 - The black outer husk of the walnuts can stain skin and clothes¹ and was used as a dye by some Native Americans8.